-I’ve been a journalist for 14 years , beginning my career on SFX magazine back in March, 1996.
+I’ve been a journalist for a long time, beginning my career on SFX magazine back in March, 1997.
 I’d been on a course at Highbury College (bizarrely, the college turned out to be run by the mother of an old school friend of mine from back home) in Portsmouth, an NVQ-linked thing in Magazine Journalism run by the Periodicals Training Council.
 I approached SFX about my compulsory work experience placement; then-editor Dave Golder agreed.
 After 10 days he offered me a job.
-Although there was no budget for a writer, he snuck me in as a production assistant [a junior sub-editor, those who check that which others have written], cunningly changing my job title several months down the line.
-I never completed to the PTC course, leading to the course leader to say “Don’t do it kids, he’ll never be a writer now he’s a prod assistant.”
+Although there was no budget for a writer, he snuck me in as a production assistant (a junior sub-editor, those who check that which others have written), cunningly changing my job title several months down the line.
+I never completed to the PTC course, leading to the course leader to say to my fellow students, “Don’t do it kids, he’ll never be a writer now he’s a prod assistant.”
 Shows how much he knew.
 Still, I actually have no academic qualifications in this field.

 Games Workshop had offered me a job on their venerable gaming magazine White Dwarf twice, but I’d turned it down.
 It was too early in my career, I figured, to go into something so niche.
 If I went in, I thought I’d never get out.
 But they were advertising by then so I and my good friend Jes Bickham went up to Nottingham together to be interviewed for the same job; editing White Dwarf.
-I got it, he came up a while later to edit their The Lord of the Rings gaming magazine, but that’s his story.
+I got it, he came up a while later to edit their The Lord of the Rings gaming magazine, and eventually he did end up as the editor of White Dwarf.
+But that’s his story.

 While at White Dwarf, I was part of the team that cut it back from seven or so haphazard international editions to one, centrally produced product with a strong marketing bent.
 It wasn’t perhaps what I’d have done with the publication given free reign, but I was proud of the work me and the team did nonetheless.
 However, this was born out of a protracted period of interdepartmental warfare.
 On another front, I wasn’t enjoying the corporate culture much.
 Although the place is stuffed full of amazing people and I love the things they make, it was hell on my nerves.
 I applied for the SFX editor’s job to try and get away, when Dave Golder did finally decide to leave, but it went to the very experienced David Bradley instead.
 He’s still there, doing a far better job than I could have done.